gtjoseph/dump1090/README.md

 This is packaged with jessie. `sudo apt-get install librtlsdr-dev`

+### Dependencies - airspy

+Supoprt for AirSpy devices is packaged with most modern distributions.
+For Debian based distros: `sudo apt-get install libairspy0-dev` For RedHat based distros: `sudo yum (or dnf) install airspyone_host-devel`

+See [Native AirSpy Support](README-airspy.md) for more information.

 ### Actually building it

 Nothing special, just build it (`dpkg-buildpackage -b`)